mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Getting-Started-with-MMGen-Wallet.md

 Note that the address range `1-10` specified on the command line is included in the resulting filename.

-MMGen currently supports four address types for Bitcoin and Bitcoin code fork
-coins: `legacy` (uncompressed P2PKH), `compressed` (compressed P2PKH), `segwit` (P2SH-P2WPKH) and `bech32` (native Segwit), denoted by the code letters `L`, `C`, `S` and `B` respectively.
+MMGen Wallet currently supports four address types for Bitcoin and Bitcoin code fork coins: `legacy` (uncompressed P2PKH), `compressed` (compressed P2PKH), `segwit` (P2SH-P2WPKH) and `bech32` (native Segwit), denoted by the code letters `L`, `C`, `S` and `B` respectively.
 Address types can be referred to either in full or by code letter.
 To generate Bech32 addresses, for example, you can specify either `--type=bech32` or `--type=B` on the command line.

-For backwards compatibility, legacy addresses with uncompressed public keys are generated by default, but this is almost certainly not what you want unless you’re restoring an old MMGen installation created before compressed address support was added.
+For backwards compatibility, legacy addresses with uncompressed public keys are generated by default, but this is almost certainly not what you want unless you’re restoring an old MMGen Wallet installation created before compressed address support was added.
 Most new users will wish to generate either Segwit-P2SH (`S`) or Bech32 (`B`) addresses instead.
 For BCH, which lacks Segwit support, compressed (`C`) addresses are the best choice.

 Generation examples for various address types: